Peace Haven Civic Association, Inc. Swimming Pool Rules

 - Members are responsible for their guest’s fees as they enter.
 The lifeguard will collect fees from members if member does not approach the guard first.

 Identification of Swimmers

-- All members are required to register upon entering the pool.
+- All members are required to check-in upon entering the pool.

 - All guests must be registered and accompanied by a host member.

 - Rules will be reviewed periodically by the Board of Directors for necessary changes.
 Any suggestions are invited and should be submitted in writing to the Board.